Salma22C/AdvAICaptsoneProject/README.md

 Open the project notebook and run all cells sequentially.

-> **Note:** The Flask application is demonstrated using Google Colab with ngrok.
+> **Note:** The Flask application is demonstrated using Google Colab together with ngrok.
 The generated ngrok URL is temporary and remains active only while the Colab runtime is running.

 ---